wiwaszko-intel/scenescape/docs/user-guide/building-a-scene/how-to-generate-scene-map.md

 ## Step 3: Create a New Scene with Placeholder Map

-1. Open your web browser and navigate to SceneScape URL.
+1. Open your web browser and navigate to the Intel® SceneScape URL.
 2. Log in using the credentials you configured (username: `admin`, password: your `SUPASS` value)
 3. Click on **Scenes** in the navigation menu
 4. Click **+ New Scene**